-After thirty-one-plus years in the business, with a broken down body and fifty years of toll, Dustin Rhodes pulled off something even he thought impossible — the greatest match of his career.
+After four decades in the business, with a broken-down body and fifty years of toll, Dustin Rhodes pulled off something even he thought impossible — the greatest match of his career.
 Along the way, he rediscovered his love of pro wrestling and etched one of the most significant moments in the history of this sport.

 "Man, I am exhausted."
 Sitting down with Kenny McIntosh of Inside the Ropes less than 24-hours after his grueling match against real-life half-brother Cody at All Elite Wrestling’s inaugural pay-per-view, Double or Nothing, Dustin Rhodes has the look of a weary fighter on his last legs after giving his all and more.